How the Fed impacts student loans

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 If you borrowed money to attend college, you may never feel any impact when the Federal Reserve adjusts interest rates.
-That’s because most Americans with student loan debt have fixed interest rates, which means that monthly payments don’t change for the life of their loans.
+Most Americans with student loan debt have fixed interest rates, which means that monthly payments don’t change for the life of their loans.
+Federal loans always have fixed interest rates.

 - Interest rates on federal student loans are always fixed.
 These rates are set on July 1 each year for loans disbursed from July 1 to June 30 of the following year.